NathanielJamesAllen/WimFileAutomation/README.md

+# WimFileAutomation
-Intended to completely automate the process for capturing images and exporting it.
+Automates the process for capturing an image and exporting it.

+Requirements:
+Make a choice for temp wim name
+Make a choice for captured directory
+Make a choice for file name
+1 batch file that will set up off 1 powershell script.
-Ideally all you have to do it run batch file as admin and it will capture image for both driver and driverapps and then it will export the images once each one finishes.
+Ideally script is one where all you have to do is run the batch file as admin and it will create the wim in the least time possible.